ryan-mcclue/ryan-mcclue/src/knowledge.md

 ## Hardware
 MOSFET type of transistor that is voltage controlled CMOS technology allows the creation of low standby-power devices, e.g. non-volatile CMOS static RAM

+Realise you can overclock RAM with Intel XMP (extreme memory profile)

+New display electroluminescent quantum dots to possible replace OLED New memory packaging with higher density to replace SO-DIMM, CAMM (Compression Attached Memory Module)

+Resistive RAM uses analog memory cells to store more information with less energy

+Mass production to TMSC advanced 3-nm chip underway Unfortunately most likely due to Samsung chips having low yield, they don't have high QA for voltage regulation as compared to TSMC

+Have GPU microarchitectures like RNDA.
+GPU structure similar to CPUs, e.g have cache, GDDR6 memory (more simple parrellisation)

+Chiplets seem future of shrinking size and expanding computing power, now seen in GPUs They can be easily be recombined to create custom designs

 EMV (europay, mastercard, visa) chip implements NFC for payments